 “Of all forms of caution, caution in love is perhaps the most fatal to true happiness.”

-People with the Architect (INTJ) personality type approach romance the way they do most challenges: strategically, with clear-cut goals and a plan for reaching them.
+Architects (INTJs) approach romance the way they do most challenges: strategically, with clear-cut goals and a plan for achieving them.
 In a purely rational world, this approach would be foolproof.
-Alas, it ignores important factors that Architects sometimes dismiss – such as the unpredictability of human nature and affection.
+Alas, love is rarely rational, and Architects are at risk of overlooking or misinterpreting the unpredictability of human nature and affection.

 As they mature and gain experience, many Architects eventually come to understand the purpose of romantic rituals.
 Until that point, however, they may decide that dating is too irrational or beneath them.
-Some people with this personality type might constantly try to demonstrate their intellectual superiority, as a way of proving that they’re above the “silliness” of dating.
+Some people with this personality type might claim to be above the “silliness” of dating in an effort to demonstrate their intellectual superiority.
 Obviously, this mindset is unlikely to help Architects find or connect with a partner.

-Sometimes, Architects’ best strategy is to focus on what they enjoy rather than struggle against the rules of dating.
-Ironically, people with this personality type are often most attractive when they aren’t trying to be.
+Sometimes Architects’ best strategy is to focus on what they enjoy rather than struggle against the rules of dating.
+Ironically, people with this personality type are often most attractive when they aren’t caught up in trying to be.
 Just doing what they do best – pursuing the interests that light them up – can help their confidence and intelligence shine.

-Architect personalities aren’t known for conventional shows of romance, such as sending flowers or writing mushy notes.
+This personality type isn’t known for conventional shows of romance, such as sending flowers or writing mushy notes.
 Most Architects spend more time thinking about love than expressing it.
-But when they believe that a relationship has potential, Architects can give it their all, working to maintain stability and ensure their partner’s long-term satisfaction.
-And by using their imagination, people with this personality type can find meaningful, if unexpected, ways to share their affection.
+But when they believe that a relationship has potential, Architects are more than capable of giving it their all, even if that takes them out of their comfort zone.

-That said, emotions may still feel like a second language to these personalities.
-Rather than getting to the core of their relationship conflicts, Architects might treat them as puzzles to be solved – an approach that isn’t always successful.
-And when their partner shares strong feelings, Architects might shut down, or they may be tempted to analyze the situation rather than simply listening and offering support.
+And a healthy, long-term relationship is pretty much guaranteed to take Architects out of their comfort zone at some point.
+In particular, emotions can feel like a second language to these personalities.
+When their partner shares strong feelings, Architects’ default is often to shut down or to analyze the situation, rather than simply listening and offering support.
+And when it’s time for Architects to share the inner workings of their own hearts, they may feel uncomfortable and exposed.
 For Architects, becoming comfortable with their partner’s emotions – and their own – can take more than a little practice.

-Love is rarely easy, but it’s a challenge that can help Architects grow.
-Through their relationships, Architects can learn to focus on the present, get in touch with their emotions, remain involved with other people, and stay open to things they’re not used to.
+Love is rarely easy, but it’s a challenge that can help Architect personalities grow.
+Through their relationships, they can learn to focus on the present, get in touch with their emotions, remain involved with other people, and stay open to things that they’re not used to.
 For a personality type so intent on self-development, these opportunities can make love even more satisfying.